What is Omnichannel Marketing, Omnichannel vs Multichannel, and Omnichannel Integration Webinar

 Now, let’s review.

 1. Omni-channel communication, while it may sound like a buzzword, refers to the ability for your audience, clients, customers, and more to interact with you across multiple platforms while getting the same experience.
 It gives a sense of cohesion to your business while also providing the same quality of service regardless of the channel someone chooses to engage with your organization.

 2. When it comes down to it, omnichannel marketing and multichannel marketing are two sides of the same coin – the difference is accessibility you provide your contacts and the effort you put into the back-end of your marketing platform.
 People want multiple channels they can use to engage organizations and brands, such as website chat, social media, calling in, emailing and more.

 If you’re using these channels to market your products and services, but not for customer interaction and engagement, your business is missing out.

-3. Finally, one of the best ways to integrate omnichannel communication into your existing web strategy is to use marketing platforms that allow to oversee as many channels as possible.
+3. Finally, one of the best ways to integrate omnichannel communication into your existing web strategy is to use marketing platforms that allow overseeing as many channels as possible.
 Ensure that your branding, logos, font, is the same across the board and prepare responses and options for your channels for when people reach out – or if you’re using an automation platform, create campaigns that respond according or alert a customer service representative.

 Next week we’ll explore transactional emails, what you should know, and how to get started.